Joint Answering and Explanation for Visual Commonsense Reasoning: Related Work

 \subsection{Knowledge Distillation}

 The past few years have witnessed the noticeable development of KD~\cite{KD, Lipschitz}.
-As an efficacious model compression tool, KD is able to transfer the knowledge from a cumbersome network (teacher network) to a more compact one (student network).
-Based on its application scope, previous KD methods can be roughly categorized into two groups - logits-based and feature-based.
-The logits-based methods~\cite{KD, DBLP:conf/nips/BaC14} encourage the student to imitate the output from a teacher model.
-For example, the vanilla KD utilizes the softened logits from a pretrained teacher network as an extra supervision to instruct the student~\cite{KD}.
-In contrast, feature-based methods~\cite{KTAN, MEAL, Lipschitz} attempt to transfer the knowledge in intermediate features between the two networks.
-FitNet~\cite{FitNets} directly matches the embeddings of each example between the teacher and student networks.
-Attention Transfer~\cite{Paying_More_Attention_to_Attention} extends FitNet from embedding to attention matching for different levels of feature maps.
-To reduce the performance gap between the teacher and student, RCO~\cite{RCO} presents route constrained hint learning, supervising the student by the outputs of hint layers from the teacher.
+As an effective model compression tool, KD transfers knowledge from a cumbersome large network (teacher) to a compacter network (student).
+Based on its application scope, previous KD methods can be roughly categorized into two groups -- logit-based and feature-based.
+The logit-based methods~\cite{KD, KD_Logits} encourage the student to imitate the output from a teacher model.
+For example, the vanilla KD utilizes the softened logits from a pre-trained teacher network as extra supervision to instruct the student~\cite{KD}.
+In contrast, feature-based methods~\cite{KTAN, MEAL, Lipschitz} attempt to transfer knowledge in intermediate features between the two networks.
+FitNet~\cite{FitNets} directly aligns the embeddings of each input.
+Attention Transfer~\cite{Paying_More_Attention_to_Attention} extends FitNet from embeddings to attention matrices for different levels of feature maps.
+To close the performance gap between the teacher and student, RCO~\cite{RCO} presents route-constrained hint learning, which is employed to supervise the student by the outputs of hint layers from the teacher.
 Besides, FSP~\cite{FSP} estimates the Gram matrix across layers to reflect the data flow of how the teacher network learns.